typetools/checker-framework/checker/tests/README.md

  * create a top-level test directory, such as checker-framework/checker/tests/regex for the test cases
- * create a top-level JUnit test in checker-framework/checker/src/test/java/tests, such as: RegexTest.java
+ * create a top-level JUnit test in checker-framework/checker/src/test/java/tests, such as `RegexTest.java`.
-   It is a subclass of CheckerFrameworkPerDirectoryTest, and its list of checker options must include "-Anomsgtext".
+   It is a subclass of `CheckerFrameworkPerDirectoryTest`, and its list of checker options must include "`-Anomsgtext`".
 (See the API documentation for CheckerFrameworkPerDirectoryTest for more detailed information.)
- * include "all-systems" as a test directly by adding it to the array created in getTestDirs in the new test class.
-See checker-framework/framework/tests/all-systems/README for more details about the all-systems tests.
+ * include `all-systems/` as a test directly by adding it to the array created in getTestDirs in the new test class.
+See `checker-framework/framework/tests/all-systems/README` for more details about the all-systems tests.

 Different test cases may need to pass different command-line arguments